offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 Today's online world and the emerging internet of things is built around a Faustian bargain:  consumers (and their internet of things) hand over their data, and in return get customization of the world to their needs.
 Is this exchange of privacy for convenience inherent?
 At first sight one sees no way around because, of course, to allow machine learning on our data we have to hand our data over to the training algorithm.

 Similar issues arise in settings other than consumer devices.
 For instance, hospitals may wish to pool together their patient data to train a large deep model.
 But privacy laws such as HIPAA forbid them from sharing the data itself, so somehow they have to train a deep net on their data without revealing their data.
-Frameworks such as Federated Learning have been proposed for this but it is known that sharing gradients in that environment leaks a lot of information about the data ([7]).
+Frameworks such as Federated Learning have been proposed for this but it is known that sharing gradients in that environment leaks a lot of information about the data (ref 7).

 Methods to achieve some of the above  so could completely change the privacy/utility tradeoffs implicit in today's organization of the online world.

-This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, InstaHide [1], that we proposed.
+This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, InstaHide (ref 1), that we proposed, and takeaways from a recent attack on it by a Google team.

 ## Existing solutions in Cryptography